Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 **Ingress is the term used for a native Kubernetes resource that details the external routes into a cluster.
 Ingress may provide load balancing, TLS termination, intelligent routing and API Gateway functionality.**

-cert-manager integrates with Ingress resources to fulfill their role in securing your Kubernetes clusters.
+cert-manager integrates with Ingress objects to fulfill their role in securing your Kubernetes clusters.
-{{tlspk}}, which provides first-class support for Ingress resources, includes an enterprise-hardened version of cert-manager and capabilities to support {{mids}} in the enterprise.
+{{tlspk}}, which provides first-class support for Ingress objects, includes an enterprise-hardened version of cert-manager and capabilities to support {{mids}} in the enterprise.

 ## Introduction